Awara vs Avocado Green Mattress Comparison

 - Feel and construction: The beds are similar, but without Avocado’s topper, Awara comes out to be a softer mattress.

-- Price: Natural latex beds can be a little expensive but Awara is a slightly more approachable price.
+- Price: Natural latex beds can be a little expensive but Awara is a slightly more approachable price (especially if you opt for Avocado’s optional pillow topper).

-- Materials and certifications: Both companies use the cleanest materials on the market.
-Avocado takes this to the next level, however.
+- Materials and certifications: Both companies use the cleanest materials on the market, however, Avocado takes it to the next level.

 Jump-To Links For This Comparison: